Moon So-ri: 1999–2005: Early career and breakthrough roles in films

-2006 to 2009: Film career, return to theater, and television debut
+2006–2009: Film career, return to theater, and television debut

 Returning to theater, Moon performed in two-hander play Sad Play alongside Park Won-sang.
 Written and directed by Min Bok-gi and produced by Theater Company Chaimu, the play depicted the emotional journey of a middle-aged couple confronting the husband's impending death.
 It ran at the Information Small Theater in Daehangno from February to March 2006.

 Moon also portrayed a sexually promiscuous professor opposite Ji Jin-hee in Lee Ha's directorial debut Bewitching Attraction.
 Subsequently, she appeared as a disapproving sister in Family Ties, for which she shared Best Actress honors with Go Doo-shim, Gong Hyo-jin, and Kim Hye-ok at the 2006 Thessaloniki Film Festival, where the film also received Best Picture and Best Screenplay.

 She later appeared in another Chaimu production, There, directed by Yi Sang-woo.
 Adapted from Conor McPherson's The Weir and localized to the Gangwon Province seaside, the play featured an ensemble cast including Jeong Won-joong, Lee Dae-yeon, Kim Seung-wook, Lee Sung-min, Min Bok-gi, Park Won-sang, Kim Du-yong, Choi Deok-moon, Oh Yong, Park Ji-ah, and Jeon Hye-jin.
 It ran at Daehangno Arts Center 2 from May 3 to June 25.

 Moon made her television debut in 2007 with the fantasy-period drama The Legend, where her performance received criticism.
 Following this, she narrated My Heart Is Not Broken Yet, a My Heart Is Not Broken Yet, a documentary detailing Song Sin-do's decade-long lawsuit against the Japanese government for an official apology for comfort women.